-The absolute worst thing you can do is saddle a child enthusiastic about learning the piano with a junker that has one or more of the following problems:
+The absolute worst thing you can do is saddle a musically enthusiastic child with a bad piano with one or more of the following problems:

 - an unpleasant tone

-- an action that plays unevenly or is malfunctioning
+- a key action that plays unevenly or malfunctions

 Instead, buy them a digital piano with 88 velocity-sensitive full-size keys and a damper pedal.